 Also in SoHo is Dos Caminos.
 I just think that Mexican food is always such a winner with kids because all kids like quesadillas and most adults I’ve met really enjoy a good margarita.

 Nearby: Washington Square Park, East Village, Union Square, NYU

 If you are near Washington Square to take a photo of the arch or pick up a game of chess, take a gander over to the Smith.
-The menu is very safe, but with decent variety.
-You can get yourself that burger, or you can get a bibmibap.
+The menu is very safe, but with a decent variety.
+You can get yourself that burger, or you can get a bibimbap.
 The portions are big enough that the kids can share.

 Nearby: Washington Square Park, Greenwich Village, NYU

 Also near Washington Square is Otto.
-This place is a little bit up scale in the evenings, but for lunch it’s a great stop.
+This place is a little bit upscale in the evenings, but for lunch, it’s a great stop.
 Very spacious, great portions, and great food.
 This is a very approachable Mario Batalli restaurant.

 Nearby: East Village or Times Square, Broadway Shows

 Depending on where you’re coming from, you may or may not have a Gyu Kaku in your home town.
 With locations throughout the city, Gyu Kaku is always fun for the kids.
 My favorite is the one at Astor place because it is the least busy, but they also have a location near all the Broadway show action so it is good for a pregame or post matinee.
 Our boys love taking part in cooking their own food and all locations are big enough for stroller parking.
 If you stop by in the evening at any location, you may want to get a reservation.

 Good Ole Fashioned BBQ near the Flat Iron.

 Similar to Blue Smoke, but in Brooklyn.
 This is a good option if you are near the Barclays center for any reason.
 You can easily find tables for large parties here.
 We actually ended up here with a table of 10 at the last minute when the original location for my visiting family fell through.